 If your progress starts to stall after implementing the deload as described above without a return to progress afterward (assuming sleep, nutrition, etc. are in check), it will be time to consider changing from linear progression to the intermediate progression models.

-USING RPE With Linear Progression
+Using RPE With Linear Progression

 You’ll see that I have numbers and “RPE” noted next to the exercises in your training plan.